viniciusnmotta/ProgrammingAssignment2/README.md

 ### Introduction

-I will add this line to see how git works

-Now I will mofify the readme and cachematrix but will push only read.me

-Cachematrix was changed to print6 and will be upload separately from read.me

-On the previous commit I did change the two files and use git add --all>git commit>git push

-Now I will try git add README.md >git commit>git push

-and repeat it for the CacheMatrix

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast